ashinzekene/angular-rave/README.md

     ]
   })
   ```
-  where `FLWPUBK-XXXXXXXXXXXXXXXXXXX` is your public which can be found on the flutterwave dashboard
+  where `FLWPUBK-XXXXXXXXXXXXXXXXXXX` is your public key which can be found on the flutterwave dashboard

 ### 3. Implementing Angular-rave